Ygomes/42cursus-ft_printf/README.md

 This project is pretty straight forward.
-You will recode printf.
-Fortunetaly you will be able to reuse it in future projects as a legit function of your libft.
+I had to recode printf.
+Fortunetaly I`ll be able to reuse it in future projects as a legit function of your libft.

 # TLDR: this project consists of recoding a simplified version of the printf function.